 - Spanish taxes to be paid by non residents owners

 Our services are designed to meet your needs, allowing you to free yourself from the frustrations of property ownership in Spain.

-If the property is in an urbanization or part of a residential complex then you will automatically become a member of the Community of Property Owners, responsible for general maintenance, gardening, etc. Make sure that all fees are paid up to date and that you are aware of how much your annual community costs will be.
+If the property is in an urbanisation or part of a residential complex then you will automatically become a member of the Community of Property Owners.
+They on the other hand are responsible for general maintenance, gardening, etc. Make sure that all fees are paid up to date and that you are aware of how much your annual community costs will be.

 Your lawyer must check at the local Property Registry to ensure there are no outstanding liens or mortgages against the property, or whether it has been embargoed for non-payment of a mortgage or taxes.

 Also, your solicitor can check that the property is up to date with all the local rates payments.